dfinity/motoko/design/scoped-await.md

 * expressible in the syntax (as explicit binders and instantiations).
 * avoidable (by supplying explicit binders and instantations).

+*UPDATE*: The scheme below selectively adds a `@`-parameter to a (sugared) function with 0 or 1 type parameters and an omitted return index.
+I now think it might be better to just always add to `@` to non-`@` declaring type parameters when the return type is `async<@> U`, regardless of the arity, n, of the original type parameters.
+We can then just insert @ at the correct position in a call with n-1 type arguments by inspecting the index of the async return type.
+Pretty printing can detect and elide the parameter in a slight generalization of what I do now.

 ### Basic idea:

 Prelude: